Beaches in Cornwall

 If you're looking for a dog-friendly beach...

 Some beaches are dog friendly year round, other beaches operate a seasonal dog ban usually from Easter to October.
 Activate the dog-friendly filter on the left-hand side to find dog-friendly beaches, checking each beach for seasonal ban details.
-For further information about dog-friendly holidays see our Essentials page.
+For further information see Dog Friendly holidays in Cornwall

 Searching Things to Do